Alternative ways of ending a case

-Nurses and midwives who have been investigated can apply to be removed from the register without the need for a full hearing.
+Nurses, midwives and nursing associates who have been investigated can apply to be removed from the register without the need for a full hearing.
 This is voluntary removal.
-Once they have been removed from the register, the person cannot practice as a nurse or midwife.
+Once they have been removed from the register, the person cannot practice as a nurse, midwife or nursing associate.

 Voluntary removal may apply to someone who admits the allegations against them and who does not intend to continue practising.
 This is likely to be someone who is no longer fit to practise because of a serious or long-term health condition, or someone who has not committed serious misconduct.

-If a nurse or midwife is not subject to a fitness to practise investigation and wants to leave the register, they can apply to lapse their registration.
+If a nurse, midwife or nursing associate is not subject to a fitness to practise investigation and wants to leave the register, they can apply to lapse their registration.

 Applying for voluntary removal

-A nurse or midwife may submit an application for voluntary removal at any point during the fitness to practise process but we will not consider any applications until we have finished a full investigation into the allegation.
-The nurse or midwife will need to complete an application form for voluntary removal.
+A nurse, midwife or nursing associate may submit an application for voluntary removal at any point during the fitness to practise process but we will not consider any applications until we have finished a full investigation into the allegation.
+The nurse, midwife or nursing associate will need to complete an application form for voluntary removal.

 We will make decisions on applications for voluntary removal on the basis of clear guidance and criteria.

 If we become aware of concerns about someone who has previously been granted voluntary removal, we keep a record of the concern.
-This information will help the Registrar to decide whether the nurse or midwife is capable of safe and effective practice if they choose to apply for readmission to the register.
+This information will help the Registrar to decide whether the nurse, midwife or nursing associate is capable of safe and effective practice if they choose to apply for readmission to the register.

 Consensual panel determination

-A nurse or midwife who has been investigated can agree a provisional sanction (restriction on their practice) with us.
+A nurse, midwife or nursing associate who has been investigated can agree a provisional sanction (restriction on their practice) with us.
 Consensual panel determination reduces the length of the hearing and the need for witnesses to attend.

-This is suitable for nurses or midwives who admit the charges against them and that their fitness to practise is impaired.
+This is suitable for nurses, midwives or nursing associates who admit the charges against them and that their fitness to practise is impaired.
 They will need to provisionally agree to a sanction.

 The agreement will then be put before a Fitness to Practise Committee panel, who will decide whether to agree or reject it.
 The panel may also vary the provisional agreement with the consent of both parties.
 If rejected, the case will be put before a new panel, which will conduct a full hearing to decide on the best outcome.